renerocksai/gpt4all.zig/README.md

       attempt to download it for you when it starts.
     - Then double-click `chat.exe`

-## macOS, Linux, brave Windows users
+## macOS, Linux, brave Windows users - optimized builds

+Building on your machine ensures that everything is optimized for your very CPU.

 0. Make sure you have Zig master installed.
 Download from [here](https://ziglang.org/download/).